bilaldurrani/DistributedCounter/README.md

 - **PUT /update**               : This is the receive states updates (Counter information) from other nodes.

 # Limitations:

-1. The max count is an Int, so can be -2,147,483,648 to 2,147,483, 647.
+1. The max counter is an Int, so can be -2,147,483,648 to 2,147,483, 647.
 This can be fixed by using big number.
 But that would increase the serialization/deserialization complexity.

 2. There is no file storage being done; but data persistance will remain as long as there is at least 1 node still up. eg: If node a and node b are working and node a goes down, then node b will still work and not lose any info.
 As soon as node a comes back online and registers with node b; node b will return to it the last counter states it had of node a and node a will initialize using those states.